stellaMik/company-service/README.md

 ## Endpoints

 - **POST /login**: Authenticate user and obtain JWT and stores it in a cookie (15 minutes expiration) for secure access to protected routes.
+The default user's credentials are the ones you specified in .env file (API_USER, API_PASSWORD).
 - **POST /companies**: Create a new company entry.
 Only if user is authenticated.
 - **GET /companies/{id}**: Retrieve company details by ID.
 - **PATCH /companies/{id}**: Update existing company information.
 Only if user is authenticated.